-- (a) a contract is international whenever it involves a choice between the laws of different countries; - (b) a contract is of a commercial nature whenever it is made by both parties in the course of their trade or profession. - (3) The Principles will apply when the parties have agreed that their contract be governed by them. - (4) The Principles may be applied - (a) when the parties have agreed that their contract be governed by "general principles of law", the "lex mercatoria" or the like; - (b) when the parties have not chosen any system or rules of law to govern their contract. - (5) These Principles may provide a solution to the issue raised where the system or rules of law applicable do not do so.]
+- (1) The Principles shall be applied when the parties have agreed that their contract be governed by them. - (2) The Principles may be applied - (a) when the parties have agreed that their contract be governed by "general principles of law", the "lex mercatoria" or the like; or - (b) when the parties have not chosen any law to govern their contract. - (3) The Principles may provide a solution to the issue raised when it proves impossible to establish the relevant rule of the applicable law. - (4) The Principles may be used to interpret or supplement instruments of international uniform law.

-[Article 1.2 (Freedom of contract)
+(Freedom of contract)

-The parties are free to enter into a contract and to determine its content.]
+The parties are free to enter into a contract and to determine its content.

-[Article 1.3] (Binding character of the agreement)
+(Binding character of the contract)

 A contract validly entered into is binding upon the parties.
-It cannot be modified or terminated except by agreement or as otherwise provided under these Principles.]
+It can only be modified or terminated in accordance with its terms or by agreement or as otherwise provided under these Principles.